 Technicolor Opens Sound Facility on Paramount Lot

-COW Library : Audio Professionals : Debra Kaufman : Technicolor Opens Sound Facility on Paramount Lot
+COW Library : Audio Engineering : Debra Kaufman : Technicolor Opens Sound Facility on Paramount Lot

 Paramount Pictures' upcoming film Hansel and Gretel: Witch Hunters, TV shows Criminal Minds, Vampire Diaries, Glee, and Dexter...these are just some of the current entertainment properties that Technicolor is sound mixing.
 What's new is that the sound mixing is taking place in gleaming new mixing stages on the Paramount Pictures lot.

 "There are 13 different broadcast series in this building and we're at capacity this week," declared Technicolor CEO Fred Rose.

 The new Technicolor Sound Services facility is impressive in its size and scope: the 65,000-square foot facility is spread over three floors and includes eight remixing stages with surrounding editing rooms and producer lounges, eight sound design rooms, 16 sound editorial rooms, three large ADR stages and a Foley stage, four DVD edit and two DVD mastering rooms.
 Technicolor also offers worldwide connectivity via its Technicolor Production Network (TPN) and the ability to receive and playback work-in-progress footage from outside post houses in real-time within all its sound mixing environments.